jojozhuang/jojozhuang.github.io/_tutorial/react/building-online-code-editor.md

 > Build an online code editor with React as front end and Node.js as back end.

 ## 1. Introduction
-In the posting [Creating FullStack App with React and Node.js]({% link _tutorial/react/creating-fullstack-app-with-react-and-nodejs.md %}), I introduced how to run C and Java in [Node.js](https://nodejs.org/en/).
+In the posting [Running C and Java in Node.js]({% link _tutorial/nodejs/running-c-and-java-in-nodejs.md %}), I introduced how to run C and Java in [Node.js](https://nodejs.org/en/).
 In this posting, I will introduce how to create a web application to achieve the same function with React and Node.js.

 ## 2. Server
 Use [express](https://expressjs.com/) to setup an web server.
 Two APIs are available.